This stuffed bell pepper recipe is a classic dish that delivers a big flavor with affordable ingredients.

-It delivers big flavor, it’s easy to prepare and it will leave your wallet in one piece.
+This easy stuffed bell peppers recipe is a great healthy dinner recipe.
+It’s easy to prepare, it delivers a big flavor, and it will leave your wallet in one piece.

 For us, this is what makes a great recipe to have handy.
 It’s good, it’s easy, and it’s inexpensive.
 Perfect!